yentsun/kojo/README.md

 };

 ```
-Unlike *module method*, subscriber function can be defined via arrow and
+Unlike *service method*, subscriber function can be defined via arrow and
 has kojo instance and logger as arguments, not context.